A collection of devices running the new Tizen operating system will be officially unveiled the day before MWC 2014 kicks off, it has been confirmed.

 Although the exact nature of the upcoming devices has yet to formally detailed, it is believed that the open source operating system will be rolled out across a range of smartphones, including ones manufactured by backer Samsung.

-With MWC 2014 set to be held in Barcelona between February 24 and 27, it has been confirmed that new Tizen devices will be showcased on February 23.
+With MWC 2014 set to be held in Barcelona between February 24 and 27,

 The company has stated that the upcoming event will offer “an exclusive sneak preview of the newest Tizen devices as well as an opportunity to learn about the major milestones that the Tizen project has hit since last year’s event.”